Koji Nakamura: Musician history

-Originating from Aomori Prefecture, Nakamura was convinced by his friend, Junji Ishiwatari to follow up on an advertisement posted in a local magazine by Miki Furukawa looking for fellow musicians.
+Originating from Aomori Prefecture, Nakamura was convinced by his friend, Jyunji Ishiwatari to follow up on an advertisement posted in a local magazine by Miki Furukawa looking for fellow musicians.
 After Kōdai Tazawa, a middle school acquaintance of Nakamura and Junji, joined in as the drummer, the band Supercar was formed.

 Supercar, which released its influential debut album Three Out Change in 1998, has been characterized as having "almost foundational importance to 21st century Japanese indie rock" and music critic Ian Martin has called it "one of the all-time great Japanese rock albums."
 Nakamura played guitar, sang vocals, and wrote all of the music.

 For 10 years (1995–2005), Supercar produced different indie styled songs, played in rock concerts and festivals across Japan, and released several albums.
 Their later albums incorporated more electronic music into their work.

 In 1999, Nakamura started an electronic solo project entitled Nyantora.
 His project was done at the same time Supercar began to release electronica themed albums, such as Futurama and Highvision.

 In 2005, Supercar broke up because the members decided to go off in different musical directions.
 Nakamura began recording under the name iLL in 2006. iLL's musical style is similar to Supercar's latter style in many aspects.
 The band hasn't gone into a completely electronic direction like Supercar's Highvision era, but aims for a more zoning style of music.

 Globally, Nakamura's music is known for being used in the anime Eureka Seven, its spin-off film, the film Ping Pong, the anime Viper's Creed, the anime No. 6 and the anime Un Go.

 In 2011, Nakamura and former supercar bandmate Miki Furukawa formed the band called Lama.
 Lama jump-started their formation with a single entitled Spell which has been used as an opening theme for the anime No.6.
 He also serves as the composer for the anime series Eureka Seven: AO.

 In April 2014 he released a new solo album, "Masterpeace", under his own name.